TechAtNYU/intranet/README.md

 Platform CMS
 =====
-Frontend for platform
+Frontend for platform, in Ember and SASS.

-- Jekyll
-- Angular
-- LESS (will migrate to SASS)

 # Use cases
 The tech@nyu platform simplifies common tasks for eboard members.
 For example, an eboard member can: